Zamiell/racing-plus/docs/challenges.md

 #### Basic Description

-- When holding a collectible above your head, you can hold down the a button to activate a "storage" mechanic.
+- When holding a collectible above your head, you can hold down a button to activate a "storage" mechanic.
 - When a collectible is stored, it will not be granted to the player, but will go into storage instead.
 - All stored collectibles will appear in the starting room of the next character in the speedrun.
 - If you do not take a stored collectible in the starting room, it will continue to be stored for future characters.